jsloop42/dreamlisp/README.md

 #### with-meta/2

-Associates a metadata with the given element.
+Associates metadata with the given element.

 ```
 λ user> (def kwd (with-meta :apple 1)) ; The keyword :apple has meta as 1